mudo007/WalletDA/README.md

 ## 2 - DONE Include a test case and add it into de CI pipeline
 At the end of this stage, this app will be alwyas on a deliverable state

-## 3 - TODO Implement the "/balance" endpoint
+## 3 - ALMOST Implement the "/balance" endpoint
 This very first endpoint will require the database creation, the web API project structure, and a more sophisticated test.
 The database would be populated with 3 account hoders, each with some random balance data on it.
 Add Swagger to it!

-## 4 - TODO create the CD pipeline, creating a docker image, pushing to a private container registry, and then publishing to a container app service on azure.
-At the end of this stage, te app will be always "live" after new changes are pushed into "dev".
+>No tests or swagger, due to the deadline.
+But I managed to export a postman project, inside the folder "postmanProject, to test it all.

-## 5 - TODO Write tests/implement the other 3 endpoints
+## 4 - ALMOST Write tests/implement the other 3 endpoints
 The "/withdraw" and "/deposit" requests will be queued on a channel, and will be de-queued by the concouurency handler.
 The buffer size could be a configuration parameter, so that throughput tests could evaluate the "buffer size X Throughput" tradeoff
 For this activity, I will mock the external Rates endpoint
+>Couldn't implement any concurrency management.
+Transactions are going straight into the database.
+However, I did implement an "extra" feature.
+If a withdraw would make the balance go necative, I return an "insufficient funds" message, and the transaction does not happen.
+I implemented the consistency of transaction/balance, using a stored procedure on SQL server.
+## 5 - TODO create the CD pipeline, creating a docker image, pushing to a private container registry, and then publishing to a container app service on azure.
+At the end of this stage, te app will be always "live" after new changes are pushed into "dev".

 ## 6 - TODO Implement the rates query to a 3rd party API
 At first without the caching feature, nad then add caching